 Howie Rosenberg on Discovering a System for Baby Boomers

 Howie Rosenberg was an Entrepreneur at heart, but struggled for many years in network marketing, until one day he discovered a system.
-His story.
+His powerful story is below in our exclusive interview.

 Thank you so much for doing this interview, Howie.
-I’m excited to learn more about you.
+I am excited to learn more about you.
 So, let’s get started!

 You stated in your bio that you always had the “Entrepreneurial spirit.”
 How did selling cards door to door as a kid turn into an accountant in Corporate America?